entiendoNull/expo-modules-london-2025-workshop/chapter-2.md

 ### Tasks

-- Clean up the boilerplate module from Module 1
+- Clean up the boilerplate module from Chapter 1
 - Plan and define the TypeScript API for an audio route detector
 - Implement native functionality in Swift and/or Kotlin
 - Build and test the module on a physical device and verify audio route detection with different audio outputs